mobiusml/mobius_on-premise_doc/source/similarity-search.rst

 Index Training
 ------------

-For the similarity search, the processes the numerical features extracted in the last step have to be further processed.
+For the similarity search, the numerical features extracted in the last step have to be further processed.
 This so-called "index training" enables fast search and adaptation to the provided image data.

-To run index training, send GET request to the following endpoint.
+To run index training, send GET request to the following endpoint:
 ::

   curl 127.0.0.1:5000/similarity/train